 In this covenant with Noah, Yahweh sets out to protect all He has created, first acknowledging a flaw in mortal beings from birth (This refers to the loss of the Likeness of God.)
 His next step as a loving father is to forbid the shedding of another’s blood, protecting mortal beings from one another, “for in the image of God man was created.”
 Yahweh Himself no longer describes mortal beings as made in His Likeness.
 Recognizing their flaw He begins to nurture their development with rules and establishes a sign as a reminded that He remembers this covenant.

 And this God said, “is the sign of the covenant which I now make between myself and you and every living creature with you for all ages to come.
 I now set my bow in the clouds and it will be the sign of the covenant between me and the earth.
 When I gather the clouds over the earth and the bow appears in the clouds, I shall recall the covenant..and I shall see it and call to mind the eternal covenant between God and all living things.
-That God told Noah is the sign of the covenant I have established between myself and all the living things on earth.”-Genesis 9:9-17
+That, God told Noah, is the sign of the covenant I have established between myself and all the living things on earth.
+Be fruitful and multiply, teem over the earth and subdue it!” -Genesis 9:9-17

 The Evolution of Consciousness IV The Patriarchs

-Noah and his family were successful in planting and populating the cleansed earth, and establishing The New World through covenants with Yahweh.
+Noah and his family successfully established The New World through covenants with Yahweh.
 It’s now 400 years since the Great Flood and Yahweh has a new vision of “a promised land” for “chosen people.”
 This first Jewish community is to draw together like-minded people, faithful in their belief of Yahweh as the one true God.
 Living together in “the promised land” they can support one another as they continue to make righteous decisions free from the temptations of the outside world.
 To accomplish this, Yahweh seeks a new Noah, one sharing the same bloodline and an inner awareness since boyhood that there is but one God.
 That man is Abram, the eighth great grandson of Noah.

-Abram is living in Ur the capital of the ancient Chaldean Empire where many gods are worshipped; At a young age, he expresses to his father Terah his belief in one God to be worshipped to the exclusion of all others.
-For no stated reason, likely Divine Intervention, Terah moves the family from Ur to Canaan taking his grandson Lot, son Abram and sister-wife* Sarai.
-They make a temporary stop in Haran and remain there until after Terah’s death.
+Abram is living in Ur the capital of the ancient Chaldean Empire where many gods are worshipped.
+At a young age, he expresses to his father Terah his belief in one God to be worshipped to the exclusion of all others.
+For no stated reason, likely Divine Intervention, Terah moves the family from Ur to Canaan including his son Abram and sister-wife* Sarai; and his grandson Lot.
+They make a planned temporary stop in Haran but remain there for several years after the death Terah.